chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: When suggesting expected types, skip LiteralStr instances or similar
-- [ ] fix: copy stack trace should only be available for failed test
-- [ ] fix: Import `import bla as xyz` triggers warning about not exported in all
-- [ ] fix: Do not add completion suggestion for expected type when we have `item.` already
-- [ ] fix: module-level pytest skip should only be available when caret is on module-level scope
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature